 Can I Give My Dog Phenergan?
 Answer: Yes

 The biggest concerns are misuse, inappropriate dosing and interactions with other drugs.

-Phenergan is generally safe for dogs when it’s used appropriately.
+Phenergan is generally safe for dogs when appropriately used.
 Without a diagnosis, however, misuse is a concern.
 Your dog may have a problem that can’t be helped with Phenergan.
 In such a case, Promethazine could make matters worse.
 Pharmaceuticals for pets should always be a last resort.

 Fido’s problems should be addressed at the root.
 Phenergan isn’t a long-term fix.
 Try a much safer alternative if you’re simply trying to calm your dog.

 Promethazine is favored because it’s a treatment for common canine problems.
 Dogs with allergies or hypersensitivity disorders can be helped with Phenergan.
 This Antihistamine has a good track record.